PythonAberdeen/user_group/2020-10/challenge_files/beginner/beginner.md

  >>

  The printout should resemble this:
+'''
  >> League 1
  >> =========
  >> <Team name> <points>
  >> <Team name> <points>
  >> <Team name> <points>
+'''
  etc

 ## Sorting the data

  Try to organise the leagues by descending points
+'''
  >> <Team A> 51
  >> <Team B> 42
  >> <Team C> 28
+'''
  etc

  Before you start coding, plan out
+ - how you are going to check users data (text v numeric etc)
- - how you are going to store the data,
+ - how you will store the data,
  - how you will separate the two leagues
  - how you will order by points